flada-auxv/omniauth-withings/README.md

 OmniAuth strategy for authenticating to Withings.

-This gem isn't hosted in [RubyGems.org](https://rubygems.org), because same named gem already exists there(but it looks like WIP…?)
+This gem isn't hosted in [RubyGems.org](https://rubygems.org), because same named gem already exists there.

 ## Installation